5/7/2025

 Luke Hannon

 That's great.
 Thanks.
 And for my follow-up, I did want to ask about your beverage line as well.
 So you've touched on some of the success that you've witnessed to date.
-When it comes to the sort of consumer that you're attracting or that product line is attracting rather, is that more of the typical cannabis connoisseur?
+When it comes to the sort of consumer that you're attracting or that that product or product line is attracting rather, is that more of the typical cannabis connoisseur?
 Is it gaining traction with those who maybe haven't been quite as familiar with THC products or cannabis in the past?
-And then I realize this is sort of a few questions and one here, but I'm curious to know how the consumer education and perhaps government education efforts have gone so far as well.
+And then I realize this is sort of a few questions in one here, but I'm curious to know how the consumer education and perhaps government education efforts have gone so far as well.
+Thanks.

 speaker